Start feeling better today!

 Anxiety can be dealt with in a number of ways.
-Because anxiety is known to be highly related to the cognitive system and processes, and the function of anxiety is to promote rapid detection of threatening situations, we will approach anxiety from the perspective of cognitive functions in this text.
+Because anxiety is known to be highly related to the cognitive system and processes, and the function of anxiety is to promote rapid detection of threatening situations, we will approach anxiety from the perspective of cognitive functions in this article.

-Anxiety: What is it?
+Anxiety: What is It?

 Anxiety is a physical and mental state induced by the perception of danger or threat.
 Anxiety is defined as a state of extreme fear and worry, and it is one of the most common stress reactions.